-Ninth death from Florida nursing home after Irma
+Tenth death from Florida nursing home after Irma

 Story highlights

-- A ninth death has been reported after a Florida nursing home was left without A/C after Hurricane Irma
+- A 10th death has been reported after a Florida nursing home was left without A/C after Hurricane Irma

 - The nursing home failed to report dangerous conditions to authorities

-(CNN)A ninth victim has died after a Florida nursing home failed to evacuate its residents, who suffered for days in oppressive heat with no air conditioning, after Hurricane Irma, according to the Hollywood Police Department.
+(CNN)Ten people have died after a Florida nursing home failed to evacuate its residents, who suffered for days in oppressive heat with no air conditioning after Hurricane Irma, according to the Hollywood Police Department.

-The 93-year-old died on Tuesday, adding to eight who were found dead last week at the Rehabilitation Center at Hollywood Hills, or who died after being evacuated to a hospital.
+A 93-year-old man died on Tuesday, and a 94-year-old woman died on Wednesday -- adding to eight who were found dead last week at the Rehabilitation Center at Hollywood Hills, or who died after being evacuated to a hospital.

-The exact cause of death has not been reported, but a number of the 141 residents who were evacuated were treated for heat-related issues.
+The exact causes of death have not been reported, but a number of the 141 residents who were evacuated were treated for heat-related issues.
 An ongoing criminal investigation is underway.

 Nursing home residents sweltered in hazardous conditions after Hurricane Irma, which felled a tree that knocked out the transformer powering the air conditioning system.
 Many were moved into the hallways, next to fans and spot coolers.
 One video obtained by CNN shows a naked woman sitting in the hallway on what appears to be a hospital bed.